dciliberti/matlab-starccm-postprocess/README.md

 versus an independent variable.
 Useful to list and plot data from a design sweep like an airfoil investigated at several angles of attack, where each sim file is an angle of attack.
 Works with Microsoft Windows.
+The STAR-CCM+ executable `starccm+.exe` must be in the Windows path.

 It is assumed that the sim file name has the numeric independent variable in the last characters.
 MATLAB will try to get the 'prefix' of this file